 - Inaccessible; check the Physical drives section (all the drives may appear to be Okay in the Physical drives section, indicating that the system can’t identify the problematic drive).

-- Drive issues; check the Physical Drives section for Warnings or Errors (you’ll see this error when the drive is failed totally or the connection is lost permanently).
+- Drive issues; check the Physical Drives section for Warnings or Errors (you’ll see this error when the drive fails totally or the connection is lost permanently).

 How to Recover Data from Failed Storage Spaces